codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/gitops-abac.md

 * Attributes
   Attributes control the _where_ part of the rule.
   Attributes are a combination of standard Kubernetes and Codefresh-specific attributes.
 You have Kubernetes attributes such as clusters, namespaces, and labels, and attributes unique to Codefresh such as Runtimes and Git Sources.

-  Attribute-based access is hierarchical, ranging from the highest-level cluster attribute with the broadest scope to the lowest-level label metadata attribute with the narrowest scope.
-Combining different hierarchies enables you to provide just the control you need.

 ## Creating a rule
-For each rule, you must select or define at least one element:
+For each rule, you must select or define:
-* The team or teams the rule applies to
+* The team or teams the rule applies to, with at least one team being mandatory
-* The action or actions permitted for the entity
+* The action or actions permitted for the entity, with at least one action being mandatory
 * The attribute or attributes determining where access is permitted

 **How to**